immutant/immutant/docs/migration-guide.md

 ## immutant.jobs -> immutant.scheduling

-The API is similar. `schedule` now takes a map instead of kwargs, and there are now helpers for each option that help you generate that map.
+The API is similar. `schedule` now takes a map or kwargs, and there are now helpers for each option that help you generate that map.
 A cronspec is no longer a top-level arg, but instead is specified in the map using the `:cron` key.
+A name is no longer required, but an optional id can be provided to allow you to reschedule the job.

-The `set-scheduler-options` is now handled by `scheduler`. `internal-scheduler` is gone, use `(.scheduler (scheduler))` instead.
+The `set-scheduler-options` is now handled by passing additional options to `schedule`.
+If different scheduler options are given on different schedule calls, new schedulers are created.

+If you need access to the raw quartz scheduler, use `(.scheduler (immutant.scheduling.internal/scheduler opts)`.
 (Maybe we should restore `internal-scheduler`?)

-### immutant.jobs.internal REMOVED
+### immutant.jobs.internal -> immutant.scheduling.internal

 ## immutant.logging